Car Insurance for Disabled Drivers and Passengers

 Living with a disability or physical handicap doesn't mean a driver is at higher risk for an accident.
 However, there are some medical conditions that are considered driving impairments that can affect safety and require medical approval for drivers to legally be on the road.

-Cost factors of car insurance for disabled drivers and passengers
+Car insurance costs for disabled drivers

 - Their medical condition is considered a safety risk.